Adolis García Player Props: Rangers vs. Dodgers

 Adolis García At The Plate

-- Garcia leads Texas in total hits (97) this season while batting .261 with 46 extra-base hits.
+- Garcia has 97 hits, which ranks first among Texas hitters this season, while batting .260 with 46 extra-base hits.

-- Among qualifying hitters, he ranks 64th in batting average, while his on-base percentage ranks 63rd and he is 15th in slugging.
+- Among the qualifying hitters in baseball, he ranks 71st in batting average, 65th in on-base percentage, and 15th in slugging.

-- In 62.9% of his 97 games this season, Garcia has picked up at least one hit.
-He's also had 24 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.